8bit-nyk/HSLAM/README.md

   cd ~/HSLAM/build/
   ```

-3. Run the following command:
+3. Run the following commands:

   Note that the following commands assume you downloaded **sequence_30**  you will need to adjust the files paths according to your local setup

+If there are NO photmetric calibration parameters available run:

   ```
  ./bin/HSLAM \